Tour Length

 4Is a camping holiday in the Okavango Delta safe?

-5Is a self-drive camping safari in the Okavango Delta recommended?
+5Is a self-drive camping trip in the Okavango Delta recommended?

 6What are the best Okavango Delta campsites?